-In partnership with White Memorial Medical Center (WMMC), the TELACU Education Foundation recruits bilingual and bicultural Rio Hondo Nursing School students to participate in this comprehensive program.
-In addition to receiving financial assistance to cover books, tuition, and living expenses, Program participants are provided with a support system and broad spectrum of services which include: professional development seminars, one-on-one counseling and guidance, the Kaplan NCLEX-RN preparation course, résumé building and interviewing skills coaching.
+In partnership with Adventist Health White Memorial (AHWM), the TELACU Education Foundation recruits primarily bilingual and bicultural nursing school students to participate in this comprehensive program.
+In addition to receiving financial assistance to cover books, tuition, and living expenses.
+Through personalized case management, Program participants are provided with a support system and broad spectrum of services which include: professional development seminars, one-on-one counseling and guidance, the Kaplan NCLEX-RN preparation course, résumé building and interviewing skills coaching.
 A full 100% of participants not only graduate, but also achieve Registered Nurse (RN) licensure.

 Health Care Interpreter Training

-Upon completion of the Program, WMMC offers graduates employment in high acuity units, and today, these professionals comprise more than 25% of the Hospital’s nursing staff and 30% of RN Spanish-language interpreters.
-Quickly becoming part of WMMC’s caring culture, they enhance the quality of services and help shape policy through service and leadership positions on the Hospital’s numerous committees.
+Upon completion of the Program, AHWM hires graduates to serve in high acuity units.
+Today, these professionals comprise about 25% of the Hospital’s nursing staff and 30% of RN Spanish-language interpreters.
+Quickly becoming part of AHWM’s caring culture, they enhance the quality of services and help shape policy through service and leadership positions on the Hospital’s numerous committees.
 As Department Charge Nurses and Preceptors, Program graduates mentor and educate nursing school students at the Hospital.
 Additionally, these nurses are consistently recognized by various medical organizations and the Hospital for their exemplary contributions to the field of nursing.

 For a growing number, achieving their RN licensure is but the first milestone in their rewarding educational and professional journey.
-Recognizing the value of improving patient care, safety and outcomes, WMMC provides graduates with exceptional opportunities for advancement, including encouragement and support to pursue their Bachelor’s degree in Nursing—and even advanced degrees.
-To support them in pursuit of these opportunities, the Program’s one-on-one guidance and counseling continues through their Bachelor’s and Master’s program admissions process; those interested in securing leadership and management positions within the Hospital are placed on specific leadership tracks.
+Recognizing the value of improving patient care, safety and outcomes, AHWM provides graduates with exceptional opportunities for advancement, including encouragement and support to pursue advanced degrees.
+The Program’s personalized case management continues through these advanced degree pursuits, and those interested in leadership and management positions are placed on specific tracks within the Hospital.